 Even in the dead of winter, I wouldn’t consider myself a soup fanatic.
-I make soup a couple times a year and some of my favorites continue to be my smoky black bean soup, fresh corn chowder in the summer, my bacon cheddar ale soup, and our longtime favorite: Ina’s sausage and lentil soup.
+I make soup a couple times a year and some of my favorites continue to be my smoky black bean soup, fresh corn chowder in the summer, my bacon cheddar ale soup, and our longtime favorite: Ina’s split pea soup.

 For the soup:

-3 medium sweet potatoes, cooked or uncooked and peeled then diced very small (see note above)
+- 3 medium sweet potatoes, cooked or uncooked and peeled then diced very small (see note below)

 For the maple croutons:

 - 5 slices whole wheat sandwich bread, cubed (about 3 cups)

 - Pinch of Kosher salt

 - To make the soup: Preheat oven to 400° F. Scatter the apples on a small baking sheet and toss with melted coconut oil, a pinch of salt, brown sugar, cinnamon, and nutmeg until well-coated.
 Roast for about 20 minutes, flipping once.
 The apples should be soft but not mushy.

 - While the apples roast, heat oil in a large dutch oven or stockpot over medium-high heat.
 Add the onions, carrots, curry powder, a good pinch of salt and a few cranks of pepper; cook for about 7 minutes, stirring often, until softened and lightly browned.